-The land was heavily overgrown and needed much investment in manpower and equipment to make it usable.
-Work began in March 2010 to clear the site including the erection of fencing to make the project secure, construction of secure storage etc and we are extremely grateful to staff from Thrive Homes, United House, Northwick Day Centre, Ipsos MORI, M&S, GE Capital, BRE and John Lewis for their help in this task.
+When we first took over the land, it was heavily overgrown and needed much investment in manpower and equipment to make it usable.
+With support from Farming for All, work began in March 2010 to clear the site including the erection of fencing to make the project secure, construction of secure storage etc and we are extremely grateful to staff from Thrive Homes, United House, Northwick Day Centre, Ipsos MORI, M&S, GE Capital, BRE and John Lewis for their help in this task.

 The Dig Deep project is being approached in stages:-

 A consultation has now taken place with the community, especially the owners and tenants of neighbouring properties.